Bias and Division in the Free World: Existence and properties of the Free Zero Bias and other Transformations

 \begin{example} \begin{enumerate}[wide = 0pt,label=\alph*)]

-\item We consider two examples of computing the free zero bias for distributions that do not have mean zero, and compare to the result given by \eqref{eq:Gcirc:-mean/z}, which agrees with the free zero bias in the mean zero case.
+\item We compute $\mathcal{L}((X^\Box)^\flat)$ for two distributions that do not have mean zero, and compare it to \eqref{eq:Xcirc.def.mean.m} that defines the free zero bias in the general mean case in order to demonstrate that the results of these two transforms, equal when the mean is zero, are not necessarily equal in general.